 How to set it (without overthinking)

 The right buffer for a SKU is the variance you can't predict.
-Three knobs:
+Work it from these:

 - Lead-time variance.
 If your supplier hits ±5 days on a 30-day lead, set buffer to cover ~5 days of demand for that SKU.